gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 Instead of searching among arbitrary arrangements and repeatedly repairing broken lines, we can search entirely inside the space where every line already sums to zero.

-That is a substantial change.

-## Searching inside the valid space
+## Chapter 2: Looking in the reduced search space

-This pattern appears in many engineering problems.

-A compiler transforms a program into an intermediate representation where analysis is easier.
-A database changes its physical layout to make the important queries cheap.
-An optimization algorithm uses coordinates that encode some constraints automatically.

-The representation does not alter the underlying problem.
-It changes which parts of the problem are expensive.

-Here, the potential field turns the line equations from active constraints into an invariant.
-The remaining task is to find coefficients whose derived cell values are precisely the consecutive integers from (-K) to (K).

-That is still a formidable combinatorial problem, but it is a much better one to give to a specialized search algorithm.

-## LLMs as optimization collaborators

 Around the same time, I had been helping to presolve problems for the Midnight Code Cup, a programming competition in which using LLMs is explicitly encouraged.

-Many of its tasks are optimization problems.
-My main lesson from that experience was not that LLMs replace optimization solvers.
-It was that they can be unusually effective at helping develop **domain-specific** solvers.
+Many of the tasks in this competition are optimization problems.
+My main takeaway from that LLMs can be unusually effective at helping develop **domain-specific** solvers.

-A general-purpose solver sees variables and constraints.
-An LLM can also reason about the geometry, invent move sets, connect the problem to related mathematical objects, and generate optimized implementation ideas.

-So I gave the problem, the antisymmetry restriction, and the potential-field representation to Codex 5.3.

-It proposed several search strategies and produced a solver that found solutions through order 12.

-I then asked GPT-5.6 Sol to attack the same problem.
-It connected the structure to **Heffter arrays**: combinatorial arrangements of signed integers with prescribed zero-sum conditions.
+Not long ago, my first reaction would be to feed this problem to a general constraint solver such as OR-Tools.
+Now, I went to GPT-5.6, and gave it the problem, the antisymmetry restriction, and the potential-field representation.
+It additionally connected the structure to **Heffter arrays**: combinatorial arrangements of signed integers with prescribed zero-sum conditions.
 The problems are not identical, but the connection suggested better ways to organize values and exchange them while controlling the affected sums.

 The resulting program abandoned the generic constraint-solver approach in favor of custom simulated annealing.

-It represented a candidate as a signed permutation and repeatedly performed carefully selected exchanges.
-Each move changed only a small part of the state, allowing its effect on the objective to be computed incrementally.

-The hot loop was compiled with Numba.
-We profiled it with `perf`, removed allocations, wrote cheaper random-selection code, adjusted the move distribution, and added specialized finishing phases for states that were close to a solution.

-This was not a case of asking an AI for a theorem and receiving one.

-It was a rapid engineering loop:

-1. the models proposed abstractions, hypotheses, and algorithms;
-2. I tested them;
-3. profiling exposed the actual bottlenecks;
-4. we revised the implementation;
-5. large searches revealed which ideas survived contact with the problem.

-In this setting, specialized code decisively outperformed my original OR-Tools model because it exploited details that were invisible to a general-purpose solver.

-## Reaching order 21
+I've done some due diligence with several optimization rounds: asked to use numba for the hot loops, identified memory allocation/randomization bottlenecks with `perf`, and soone we squeezed another 50% of performance from the program.

-After several rounds of optimization, I ran a multi-day search campaign across 32 CPU cores.
+Then I left it run on my home server for a few days across ~24 CPU cores.

-It found abnormal zero-sum, antisymmetric magic hexagons of orders up to 21.
+This combination of the optimized search agorithm and the reduced search space worked very well, and soon I discovered the magic hexagons of orders up to n=21.

-The visible solutions are difficult to read as anything but permutations of numbers.
-Even when colored by magnitude, neighboring cells appear almost unrelated.
-Large positive and negative values are scattered across the grid with little obvious local structure.

-Then I visualized their potential fields.

-They looked completely different.

 <section class="hexagon-viewer" data-hexagon-viewer>
   <div class="hexagon-viewer__stage">